 Having worked in the industry for 30 years, I wanted to design and produce a revolutionary coffee product… Our revolutionary Niche Zero Grinder retains virtually zero grind, guaranteeing you the freshest possible coffee.
 We have designed a coffee bean grinder that is better looking, reduces waste and is quieter and easier to use.Martin Nicholson, Designer of the Niche Zero

 It also means that switching between brewing methods is amazingly simple.
-Because you have zero retention, you can grind extremely fine for espresso and then simply change the setting and grind far coarser for Aeropress without any issues or beans wasted.
+Because you have zero grind retention, you can grind extremely fine for espresso and then simply change the setting and grind far coarser for Aeropress without any issues or beans wasted.
 In fact, this was the primary reason that I ended up buying the Niche Zero.
-Because I typically have an espresso in the morning and then a V60 or Aeropress or two in the afternoon.
+Because I typically have an espresso in the morning and then a Clever Dripper in the afternoon.

-The Niche Zero utilises premium grade 63mm Mazzer Kony hardened steel conical burrs.
-This is the same burr set that is used in the commercial Mazzer Kony grinder and according to Dave Corby is the type of burr set he would usually associate with a 1200 pound grinder!
-According to the manufacturers of these burrs that equates to an average burr life of 750Kg or around 20 years for the average home coffee brewer!
-So this is a seriously impressive set of burrs which is primarily designed for espresso but also functions well for manual of soft brew methods.
+The Niche Zero utilizes premium grade 63mm Mazzer Kony hardened steel conical burrs.
+This is the same burr set that is used in the commercial Mazzer Kony grinder and according to Dave Corby is the type of burr set he would usually associate with a £1200 grinder!
+According to the manufacturers of these burrs are made for an average burr life of 750 kg or around 20 years for the average home coffee brewer!
+So these are seriously high-quality burrs that are primarily designed for espresso but also function acceptably for manual or soft brew methods.

 Conical burrs tend to respond very well to a slower rpm as this leads to greater consistency and less popcorning (beans jumping out).
-This is especially true in relation to single dosing coffee grinders as the lack of a hopper full of beans means there is less pressing the beans into the burrs.
-The Niche Zero grinder runs at approximately 330rpm.
-Consequently the mixture of superb quality burrs and a low rpm leads to an exceptional grind consistency.
+This is especially true with single-dosing coffee grinders as the lack of a hopper full of beans means there is less pressing of the beans into the burrs.
+The Niche Zero runs at approximately 330rpm.
+Consequently, the mixture of superb quality burrs and a low rpm leads to an exceptional grind consistency in this coffee grinder.

-We have found the Niche grinder has significantly greater grind consistency than either of these grinders.
-In espresso this translates to almost no clumping and far better extraction.
-And for V60 far less fines and a quicker drawdown which similarly leads to a better overall extraction and taste.
-So although we use our Niche Zero grinder across a range of brewing methods and grind sizes, we have found that it has excelled our expectations as it relates to grind consistency.
+We have found the Niche grinder has significantly greater grind consistency than either of our previous grinders.
+In espresso, this translates to almost no clumping and far better extraction.
+And for V60 far fewer fines and a quicker drawdown which similarly leads to a better overall extraction and taste.
+So although we use our Niche Zero across a range of brewing methods and grind sizes, we have found that it has exceeded our expectations as it relates to grind consistency.

 There are dots on one half of the collar between 1 and 50 as a point of reference.
-This covers most grind settings the average brewer uses but I have found that at times I do go beyond 50 and it can be frustrating that there is no markings to measure against.
-I must confess that when I started using this adjustment system I was somewhat skeptical.
-As I was switching grind size multiple times a day I was sure there would be slippage in the grind settings, but again my expectations have been excelled by the way that this simple adjustment system makes regular adjustments both easy and reliable.
+This covers most grind settings the average brewer uses but I have found that at times I do go beyond 50, and it can be frustrating that there are no markings to measure against.
+I must confess that when I started using this grind adjustment system I was somewhat skeptical.
+As I was switching grind sizes multiple times a day I was sure there would be slippage in the grind setting, but again my expectations have been exceeded by the way that this simple adjustment system makes regular adjustments both easy and reliable.

 Build Quality of this Espresso Grinder

-Design and Size of the Niche Zero
+Design and Size of the Niche Grinder

 Functionality of the Niche Grinder

-So as a single dosing grinder, you weigh out your beans before grinding.
+So as a single-dose grinder, you weigh out your beans before grinding.
 You then pour the beans into the hopper, close the lid, and flick the start/stop switch.
 The grinder won’t begin grinding until the lid is down.
 The grinder then grinds through the beans until there is none left.
-It doesn’t come with an auto-stop function and so when the grinding is complete you have to then flick the switch again.
+It doesn’t come with an auto-stop function so when the grinding is complete you have to then flick the switch again.

 Maintaining the Niche Zero Grinder